jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     >    return x / y
     E    ZeroDivisionError: division by zero

-  dividing by ``0`` is not defined in mathematics and raises a ZeroDivisionError_ in Python
+  dividing by ``0`` is undefined in mathematics and raises ZeroDivisionError_ in Python

 * I add it to the list of Exceptions_ encountered in ``test_calculator.py``